autowarefoundation/autoware.universe/system/duplicated_node_checker/README.md

 ## Purpose

-This node monitors the ROS2 environments and detect duplication of node names in the envionrment.
+This node monitors the ROS 2 environments and detect duplication of node names in the environment.
 The result is publushed as diagnostics.

 ### Standalone Startup